mystry123/TimerApp/README.md

 ```

-Install the TimerApp on your android device using this Link :
+Install the .apk of TimerApp using this Link :
 [TimerApp](https://expo.dev/accounts/ritikp1532/projects/timerapp/builds/6c5eaa0d-6cc9-42d9-9ea2-1183466a9c65)